 Staying on a family health insurance plan

-- Not living with your parents
+- Are not living with your parents

-- Attending school
+- Are going to school

-Best short-term health insurance for young adults
+What's the best health insurance for young adults under 26?

 Blue Cross Blue Shield offers the best health insurance for young adults under 26 because its large provider network makes it easy to get medical care no matter where you are.
 Kaiser Permanente is a good option for cheap rates, and Oscar has the best health insurance app.